ucl-casa-ce/claat-snippets-sublime/README.md

 # Future Work

-The plan is to intgrate this into the claat workflow in the future by allowing building of the codelab within vscode.
+The plan is to intgrate this into the claat workflow in the future by allowing building of the codelab within sublime-text.
 Watch this space!

 # Reporting Issues